NaungH/NALU/README.md

     return value
 ```
 ## Calibration
-We import the slope and intercept value from previous stage to do the calibration,
+We import the slope and intercept values from previous stage to do the calibration,
 and we create the line graphs and scatter plot charts with calibrated data.
 ```python
 from sklearn.metrics import r2_score